-MSUD is due to mutations in the genes encoding subunits E1a, E1b, and E2 of branched chain 2-ketoacid dehydrogenase (BCKAD), the second enzymatic step in the degredation of the branched chain amino acids (BCAAs): leucine, isoleucine and valine.
+MSUD is due to mutations in the genes encoding subunits E1a, E1b, and E2 of the branched chain 2-ketoacid dehydrogenase (BCKAD) complex, involved in the second enzymatic step in the degradation of the branched chain amino acids (BCAAs): leucine, isoleucine and valine.
 BCKAD has four subunits: E1a, E1b, E2, and E3, which are encoded by the genes BCKDHA (19q13.1-q13.2), BCKDHB (6q14.1), DBT (1p31) and DLD (7q31-q32) respectively.
 Mutations in these genes lead to the accumulation of BCAAs (especially leucine) and their branched-chain alpha-ketoacids.
 Mutations in the E3 subunit gene (DLD) are not associated with MSUD but lead to pyruvate dehydrogenase E3 deficiency (see this term).
 A mutation in the PPM1K gene (4q22.1) has been reported in a single case of mild intermediate MSUD.

 MSUD follows an autosomal recessive inheritance pattern and genetic counseling is possible.

 Last update: April 2014